wataruoguchi/verify-rsa-jwt-cloudflare-worker/README.md

 This is a lightweight library that verifies a JWT (JSON Web Token) signed with RS256.
 This is built for [Cloudflare Workers](https://workers.cloudflare.com/).

+Although, the project itself has no dependencies.
+If the runtime supports Web Standard APIs, it should just work :tm:

+This package includes the Hono Middleware :fire:

+It uses [JWKS](https://datatracker.ietf.org/doc/html/rfc7517#section-4) to verify a JWT.
+To fetch JWKS, you need to provide the JWKs endpoint URL to JWKS_URI.

 ## Install

 ```sh